0cjs/sedoc/os/linux/distro/pkg-debian.md

 The definitions are normally already installed in `/etc/apt/sources.list`, and are also shown below.

+Notes:
+- Backports does not contain all packages from the next release; e.g., `git` may be missing.
+- For a particular package, `apt-cache policy PKGNAME` is best; it shows a full version table for all available versions from all available releases.
-Note that `-t` does not work with `apt list` use `apt search -t …` instead.
+- Note that `-t` does not work with `apt list` use `apt search -t …` instead.

 All backports are deactivated by default via using `ButAutomaticUpgrades: yes` (which pins them to 100) in the Release files.
 The `-t` option to apt commands tweaks the policy engine to prefer the backports packages.

     #   Upgrade just kernel
-    apt-get -t stretch-backports upgrade linux-headers-amd64 linux-image-amd64
+    apt-get -t stretch-backports install linux-headers-amd64 linux-image-amd64
     #   Upgrade everything with new versions in backports
     apt -t stretch-backports full-upgrade